Bidet Attachments vs Bidet Seats: Pros, Cons & Features

 1. They are pricey

 A decent bidet seat will cost you a good amount of money.
-Hundreds of dollars to be specific.
-They are also not very cheap maintain.
+Hundreds of dollars, to be specific.
+They are also not very cheap to maintain.

-Bidet seats are always plugged in to a power source to keep the seat warm and to also heat the water as and when needed.
-You will therefore see an increase in your monthly electricity bills after installing a bidet seat.
+Bidet seats are always plugged into a power source to keep the seat warm and to heat the water as and when needed.
+You will, therefore, see an increase in your monthly electricity bills after installing a bidet seat.

 2. Cold water shocks

 Most bidet seats that offer instant water heating do not always guarantee that the water in the first few seconds will be warm.
-A lot of people have therefor suffered cold water shocks which is not an exciting experience.
+A lot of people have, therefore, suffered cold water shocks, which is not an exciting experience.

 The alternative to instant water heating is a bidet seat with a small hot water reservoir at the back.
 Although these ones do not shock you with cold water, the water hot water runs out after about 30 seconds.